IainHigh/Wideband-AMC-Open-Set/YOLO-Model/README.md

 # TODO:

-- Try asking ChatGPT for methods to increase the accuracy and decrease the loss of the model.
+- Get the center_frequency prediction working better, comment out other parts of the loss function and only use the center_frequency loss.
+This should be a simple fix, just need to comment out the other parts of the loss function.
+This is required for accurate detection of the class.

 1. Get it functional - Ensure that the loss and frequency_err are both decreasing and the classification accuracy is increasing.
 Should be aiming for a classification accuracy of at least 60% across all SNR values.
 1. Try it with more realistic data generation - see frequencies used for long wave RF communication and use them.